safing/web/_posts/2021-03-23-attributing-dns-requests-on-windows.md

 This also happened before, when a single process sent its DNS requests directly to the Portmaster, but the impact of wrongly attributing a domain in this case was not so high.

 As a remediation to this, we will start looking at HTTP headers and TLS handshakes in the future.
-With information gathered directly from the connection, the attribution will be more accuracte.
+With information gathered directly from the connection, the attribution will be more accurate.
 But this will not solve all our problems:
 - Applications can fake exposed domain information with a method called "Domain Fronting".
-- TLS 1.3 introduces Encrypted Client Hello messages, which will (partly) hide this information again.
+- TLS 1.3 introduces Encrypted Client Hello messages, which will (partially) hide this information again.

 ### Changes to the Portmaster

 Here is a full list of changes that this workaround brings:
 - Domains may be wrongly attributed to connections a bit more often than before.
-- The Portmaster will active the DNS-Client Windows Service, which it previously disabled during installation.
+- The Portmaster will activate the DNS-Client Windows Service, which it previously disabled during installation.
 - The DNS-Client in Windows and Linux' systemd-resolved are now categorized as a special "System DNS Client" app in the Portmaster.
 - If you want to disable bypass prevention for an app, you might need to also disable bypass prevention in the "System DNS Client" App in the Portmaster.
 - The Portmaster still works as before with a disabled DNS-Client.
 Whoever prefers it the way it was, can just disable the DNS-Client manually.